sparkplug/momoapi-node/README.md

 const { Collections } = momo({ callbackHost: process.env.CALLBACK_HOST });
 ```

-The global configuration must contain the following;

-- `baseUrl`: An optional base url to the MTN Momo API.
-By default the staging base url will be used
-- `environment`: Optional enviroment, either "sandbox" or "production".
-Sandbox by default
-- `callbackHost`: The domain where you webhooks urls are hosted;
+Currently, the library only supports `Collections`.
+Let us create a client with the previously generated credentials for the `Collections` product.

 ## Collections

-The collections client can be created with the following paramaters;

-- `subscriptionKey`: Find this on the MTN Momo API dashboard
+The collections client can be created with the following paramaters.
+Note that the `userID` and `userSecret` for production are provided on the MTN OVA dashboard;

+- `primaryKey`: Primary Key for the `Collections` product.
-- `userId`: For production, find your Collections User ID on MTN Momo API dashboard.
-For sandbox, use the one generated with the `momo-sandbox` command for sandbox
+- `userId`: For sandbox, use the one generated with the `momo-sandbox` command.
-- `userSecret`: For production, find your Collections User Secret on MTN Momo API dashboard.
-For sandbox, use the one generated with the `momo-sandbox` command for sandbox
+- `userSecret`: For sandbox, use the one generated with the `momo-sandbox` command.

-You can create a collections client with the following;
+You can create a collections client with the following

 ```js
 const collections = Collections({